DENIC Domain Terms and Conditions

-The following Terms and Conditions shall apply to the Domain Contract between DENIC (in full: DENIC eG) of Frankfurt am Main and the Domain Holder.
+The following Terms and Conditions shall apply to the Domain Contract between DENIC eG based in Frankfurt am Main, Germany, (hereinafter: DENIC) and the Domain Holder.

 § 1 Domain registration and administration

 (1) The (future) Domain Holder can submit their domain application to DENIC either through a DENIC member or directly to DENIC.
 DENIC accepts the application through the successful completion of registration.
-The Domain Contract, however, is terminated immediately when the Domain Holder has applied for registration of a domain through a DENIC member and subsequently fails to create within a period of four weeks the necessary technical conditions for connecting up the domain, which shall include transmission of the corresponding technical data to DENIC (https://www.denic.de/en/service/tools/nast/) (condition leading to termination).
+The Domain Contract, however, is terminated immediately when the Domain Holder has applied for registration of a domain through a DENIC member and subsequently fails to create within a period of four weeks the necessary technical conditions for connectivity of the domain, which shall include transmission (https://www.denic.de/en/service/tools/nast/) (condition leading to termination).

 (2) In cases in which the application for registration of a domain is made through a DENIC member, it is that same member who will assume administration of the domain on behalf of the Domain Holder afterwards.
-Any communications which the Domain Holder, the Administrative Contact, the Technical Contact or the Zone Administrator sends to DENIC on the basis of these Terms and Conditions, including a possible notification of termination of the contract, must also always be transmitted through this same DENIC member.
-DENIC may also choose to send any communications destined for the above-named persons through the same DENIC member.
+Any communications which the Domain Holder sends to DENIC on the basis of these Terms and Conditions, including a possible notification of termination of the contract, must also always be transmitted through this same DENIC member.
+DENIC may also choose to send any communications destined for the Domain Holder through the same DENIC member.

 (3) In cases in which the application for registration of a domain is submitted directly to DENIC or in which the DENIC member previously in charge of administering the domain ceases to administer it, it is DENIC itself that will administer the domain directly after that (direct administration by DENICdirect).

 (4) It is possible for the Domain Holder to transfer administration of the domain from DENIC to a DENIC member or vice versa and also from one DENIC member to another (known as a “provider transfer”).
 To make such a transfer, the Domain Holder must submit an appropriate request to DENIC through the DENIC member who is to administer the domain after the transfer (or, in the case of a future direct administration, directly to DENIC).
-If the Domain Holder has previously deposited a password with the DENIC member who has been administering the domain up until then (or with DENIC in cases of direct administration through DENIC) or if they have received a password in response to a request to the DENIC member who has been administering the domain up until then (or with DENIC in cases of direct administration through DENIC), they must now enter this password.
+The Domain Holder must enter the password they have previously deposited through the DENIC member who has been administering the domain up until then (or with DENIC in cases of direct administration through DENIC) or which they have received in response to a request to the DENIC member who has been administering the domain up until then (or with DENIC in cases of direct administration through DENIC).
 In cases in which the domain is to be transferred to direct administration by DENIC, it is also possible, when submitting the corresponding request, to ask DENIC to issue a password directly.
 This password is valid for 30 days from the point in time at which it is deposited or issued and can only be used once; in cases in which the Domain Holder has deposited the password through the DENIC member administering the domain to date, the password also loses its validity in the event of that DENIC member ceasing to administer the domain (§ 1 (3) second alternative).
-In cases in which the Domain Holder has not deposited or received a password in the manner just described, it is their duty, instead of entering the password, to inform the DENIC member who has been administering the domain up until then (or DENIC if the domain has been administered directly by it) of the intended transfer before the provider-transfer request is submitted.

 § 2 Duties of DENIC

 (1) DENIC adds the domain and its technical data to the name servers for the Top Level Domain .de (connectivity).
-This will not be done, however, if the technical data is not suitable for connecting up or if the underlying technical configuration would lead to an excessive load on the name servers.
+This will not be done, however, if the technical data is not suitable for establishing connectivity of the domain or if the underlying technical configuration would lead to an excessive load on the name servers.
 In this latter case, DENIC has the right to make modifications to the technical data in order to ensure connectivity.
-If the domain is not connected up, DENIC is also permitted to make the corresponding modifications to the data concerning the Technical Contact and the Zone Administrator.

 (2) At no time is there any obligation whatsoever on DENIC to verify whether the registration of the domain on behalf of the Domain Holder or its use by the Domain Holder infringes the rights of others.

-(3) DENIC has the right to place a Dispute entry on the domain if a third party presents a credible case suggesting that they have a right to the domain or that their rights are being infringed by the domain, and if such third party declares that they are taking steps to enforce their resultant claims against the Domain Holder.
+(3) DENIC has the right to place a Dispute entry on the domain if a third party submits evidence suggesting that they have a right that is possibly infringed by the domain, and if such third party declares that they are taking steps to enforce their resultant claims against the Domain Holder.
 The Dispute entry takes effect for one year, but DENIC will extend it, provided the party in whose name it has been entered requests such an extension and submits evidence that the dispute has still not been resolved.
 A domain that has had a Dispute entry placed on can continue to be used by its Domain Holder, but it is not possible to transfer it to anyone else.

 § 3 Duties of the Domain Holder

-(2) It is the Domain Holder's duty to ensure all the necessary technical conditions for domain's stable connectivity over time.
+(2) It is the Domain Holder's duty to ensure all the necessary technical conditions for domain's stable connectivity.

-(3) Immediately after registration, the Domain Holder must check the data published in DENIC’swhois search at https://www.denic.de/en/service/whois-service/ and must inform DENIC at once of any necessary corrections to it.
-This duty also extends to informing DENIC of modifications required to this data at any time afte rthat.
+(3) Immediately after registration, the Domain Holder must check their data via DENIC’s domain query service at https://www.denic.de/webwhois-web20/?lang=en and must inform DENIC at once of any necessary corrections to it.
+This duty also extends to informing DENIC of modifications required to this data at any time after that.
 In supplying and modifying this data, the Domain Holder must always comply with DENIC’s Domain Guidelines, which are available at https://www.denic.de/en/domain-guidelines/.

 § 4 Fees